-- (2) The agent must ensure that all information furnished to the Municipality is accurate. - (3) The agent must ensure that no misrepresentations are made. - (4) The provision of inaccurate, false or misleading information is an offence.
+- (1) The agent must ensure that all information furnished to the Municipality is accurate. - (2) The agent must ensure that no misrepresentations are made. - (3) The provision of inaccurate, false or misleading information is an offence.

-109 Errors and omissions
+111 Errors and omissions

-(1) The Municipality may at any time correct an error in the wording of its decision provided that the correction does not change its decision or results in an alteration, suspension or deletion of a condition of its approval.
+(1) The Municipality may at any time, with the written consent of the applicant or, if applicable, any party to the application, correct an error in the wording of its decision provided that the correction does not change its decision or results in an alteration, suspension or deletion of a condition of its approval.